-More information about these tax credits can also be found on the IRS website's Education Credit page.
+More information about these tax credits can be found on the IRS website's Tax Benefits for Education: Information Center page.

-By January 31 of each year, the following two tax statements for the previous year are mailed to students:
+By January 31 of each year, the following two tax statements for the previous year are made available to students:

 1098-T Tuition Statement